Not every point difference matters. We explain why in just a minute.

 How do you find these sportsbooks?
 You can do the research yourself, but if you could do that, you probably wouldn’t be here right now.
 You’d probably be out on your own making profitable bets.

 A much faster and simpler option is to piggyback off of our hard work.
 We’ve already done the research for you.
-You’ll find the best sportsbooks that consistently offer the best odds and lines in the list below.
+The online sportsbooks that consistently offer the best odds and lines are in the list above.

 For example, say you compare lines from two different sportsbooks.
 One is offering -105, while the other is offering -110 on the same match.